 The gigantic church is designed in Russian Revival (also called pseudo-Russian) style, a trendy form in modern, eclectic Russian architecture, usually consisting of monumental “historical” details combined with gaudy modern elements.
 To that end, you can see traditional gzhel painting near huge, skyscraper-style reflective glass windows.

 Because of its association with World War II, in addition to stained glass honoring the various orders of the Red Army, the entire building is laden with numerical symbolism.
 The belfry, for example, is 75 meters high to mark 75 years between the end of the war until the day the church was completed.
-The small dome is 14.18 meters tall, reflecting the 1,418 days that the war lasted for the USSR.
+The small dome is 14.18 meters tall, reflecting the 1,418 days that the war lasted.
 And the main dome’s diameter is 19.45 meters, obviously referring to the year war has ended.

 Impressed yet?
 If not, be sure to check out the wall mosaics depicting Russian war heroes, among them, ironically, anticlerical Josef Stalin, whose regime executed thousands of priests.
 Another one was planned for Vladimir Putin but was dismantled due to public resistance.